-Third map will show the effect of improved response times in Lemmon Valley and Silver Lake from splitting existing Station 44 (Stead).
+Maps three and four show the effect of improved response times in Lemmon Valley and Silver Lake resulting from a split of existing Station 44 (Stead).

 Recommendations

 The recommendations in the analysis are aimed at creating strategies that seek to rebalance resources from "least engaged" to areas that are "highly engaged" in emergency response.
 The recommendations are intended to be practical and sensitive to limitations of budget.